floraxinru/DataStory_global-abortion/README.md

 # DataStory_global-abortion

-#### In-progress: Preparation mostly completed (find data, decide on scope, and write a pitch for the write-up for this project)
+#### In-progress: Preparation mostly completed (find data, decide on scope, and write a pitch for the write-up for this project).
+A more concise version of this ReadMe would be updated upon project completion.

 Data Storytelling and Data Visualization project:
 ### *How do anti-abortion laws and regulations recently passed in certain US states compare with those from other countries around the world?*